-Your 9002B has an additional 25th line which provides convenient operator communication.
-This line will at all times tell the operator which program has control of the ZENTEC 9002B.
+Your 9003 has an additional 25th line which provides convenient operator communication.
+This line will at all times tell the operator which program has control of the ZENTEC 9003.
+This is especially important when using your 9003's programmability features, since it allows you to generate within your own program code suitable instructions for display on the 25th line for communication to the operator to simplify your application implementation.
 In addition it can display messages from a host computer or another terminal.
-It provides a direct easy communication to the operator and simplifies the use of the 9002B.
+It provides a direct visual communication to the operator and simplifies the use of the 9003.